Terms of Service

 To use our service, you must create an account and complete verification.
 Requirements include:

-- Unauthorized Access: Notify us immediately of any unauthorized account access
+• Unauthorised Access: Notify us immediately of any unauthorised account access

 Account statuses include: incomplete (basic profile not yet finished), pending_stripe (waiting on Stripe identity verification), active (fully verified — full platform functionality enabled), suspended (temporarily restricted pending review), and deleted (account closed at user request, with regulatory data retention applied).
 Full platform functionality requires active status.